Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation White blood corpuscles (Leucocytes) are capable of amoeboid movement and play an important role in body’s defence mechanism.
+White blood corpuscles (Leucocytes) are capable of amoeboid movement and play an important role in body’s defence mechanism.
 They engulf or destroy foreign bodies.
-Incorrect

 -

-Question 74 of 12174.
-Questionhich of the following are included in Granulocytes? - Neutrophils
+hich of the following are included in Granulocytes?

 - Monocytes